SyarifFakhri/windows-nvim-setup/README.md

 While inside vim

 # Plugin specific install
+## FZF
+Currently FZF needs to be installed ~/.fzf.

 ## Coc and Coc-clangd
 1. Coc-cland Needs nodejs as a dependency
 2. You need to run